Online shopping: Who deserves your trust?

 Users can search through categories such as computers, music or housewares to summon up ratings criteria most important to them.
 America Online, Excite and Lycos use the company’s shopping ratings, and BizRate.com agreed on Jan.
 11 to rate merchants listed on Microsoft’s MSN Shopping site.

-“According to our surveys,” Mohit says, “customers are chiefly concerned about quality of service and on-time delivery.”
+“According to our surveys,” Mohit says, “customers are chiefly concerned about the quality of service and on-time delivery.”